IsmailElnaggar/BusMap_BarCodeReader/README.md

 ----------------------------------------------------------------------------

-Exercise 1:  Responsive Layout, Animations and Interactivity (20 points)
+EXERCISE 1:  Responsive Layout, Animations and Interactivity (20 points)

 Your task is to build a responsive web page according to the following sketch